Quality: The Anonymous Superhero of Nursing

 Some lump vacation hours and sick leave hours into the same bank, while others separate the two so that nurses accrue hours into each per pay period.
 Paid vacation time accrues slowly when it’s used for paid sick time.

 Further, after accepting a new job, nurses may find that as the newbie they accrue vacation and sick leave hours at a rate lower than their colleagues hired earlier; this practice, called tiered employment, exists within many industries outside of health care, whether they’re union or not.
 The practice can foster division between the newly hired and existing staff within units.
 Newer hires accrue less benefits for the same amount of work as their peers.
-The practice is […]
+The practice is a double-edged […]

 Summertime: Time to Write